 a The exchange rate used is the IMF rate of December 31, 2015: US$ 1= Pesos 17.2487

-The IIEc/CCSI ranking presents interesting insights of the Mexican multinationals.
+The IIEc/CCSI ranking presents interesting insights into the Mexican multinationals.
 First, The IIEc/CCSI ranking is not limited to public companies as the 2018 Forbes 200 is.
 Thus, as many large Mexican companies are still owned by family groups that prefer to control their firms, a stronger diversification is pictured as compared to the picture in the 2018 Forbes 2000 ranking.
 In the top 20 firms at IIEc/CCSI, one is in the Telecommunications segment, two are in the Non-Metallic Minerals group (as IIEc/CCSI calls the category “Cement”), two are in the Beverages industry, one is in Mining, four are in Food Products, four in the Diversified, one in Chemical and Petrochemicals, one in Oil & Gas, two in Steel and Metals, one in Retail Trade, and one in Engineering and Construction.
 Second, there is a strong concentration of the total of foreign assets in only four firms.
 For instance, the first four Mexican multinationals: América Móvil, CEMEX, FEMSA, and Grupo Mexico account for 75% of total foreign assets of Mexican Multinationals, while the top seven firms account for more than 90% of total foreign assets of Mexican multinationals.
 This data shows that, for most Mexican firms, internationalization is still in its early stages.

 - Lessons from the International Expansion of Mexican Companies

 Because this text focus on aggregated data by rankings of multinational companies, it is not possible to discuss firm-specific advantages, strategies, and internationalization routes, which will be discussed in later articles.
-However, a recent book was written by Alvaro Cuervo Cazurra and other scholars ( about multinationals from emerging markets amd it suggests that these companies have developed uncommoditizing strategies that enabled them to upgrade their capabilities and demand premium pricing from selling reputable, quality products .
+However, a recent book was written by Alvaro Cuervo Cazurra and other scholars about multinationals from emerging markets and it suggests that these companies have developed uncommoditizing strategies that enabled them to upgrade their capabilities and demand premium pricing from selling reputable, quality products .
 These strategies can be defined as:

 - tropicalized innovation: innovation and brands designed to meet the needs of emerging markets multinationals;